warnet-gi/WarnetBot/README.md

 ## How to contribute?
 1. Clone the project
-2. Create python virtual env by using `python -m venv env`.
+2. Create python virtual environment by using `python -m venv env`.
 Enter the virtual environment by using command `source env/Scripts/Activate` (Linux) or `env\Scripts\Activate.bat` (Windows)
-3. Make sure you have installed `poetry`
+3. Make sure you have installed `poetry`.
+Install it using `pip install poetry` on your virtual environment.
-4. Install the depedencies using `poetry install`
+4. Install the depedencies using `poetry install`.
-5. Make sure to install postgreSQL on local machine.
+5. Make sure to install postgreSQL on local machine and execute the database creation script on `bot\data\db.sql`.
 6. Create `.env` file.
 It should contain these variables:
     ```bash
     DEVELOPMENT_BOT_TOKEN="YOUR_BOT_TOKEN"